mihricankizilyer/AB-Test/README.md

 ### ``` Advice to the company:```

-- As a result of the hypotheses, there was a statistical difference between the control and test groups. no significant difference was found.
+- As a result of the hypotheses, there was a statistical difference between the control and test groups.
+No significant difference was found.
 For this reason, the currently used maximum_bidding can be used.

 - Assumption of normality and two-sample T-test p-value, not close to 0.05.
 Due to the size of the difference between them, average bidding should not be used.